fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     `sklearn.neighbors.kneighbors_graph()`).
 Without a connectivity
     matrix, the algorithm does not scale well to large datasets.

-BIRCH

-:   The BIRCH (Balanced Iterative Reducing and Clustering using
+BIRCH: The BIRCH (Balanced Iterative Reducing and Clustering using
     Hierarchies) algorithm
     was designed specifically for very large datasets, and it can be faster than batch K-Means, with similar results, as long as the